-Given the various types of duties faculty, student workers and staff might participate in, it's essential that companies have a way to efficiently organize and oversee labor hours.
+Given the various types of work that happen in an organization, it's essential that companies have a way to efficiently organize and oversee labor hours.
 Workforce management software allows you to do just that.
-With the right software not only can you track the hours staff work, but you can also define and configure the types of labor that occur in your
+With the right software not only can you track the hours employees work, but you can also define and configure the types of labor that occur in your organization.